 Dafydd Hall Williams

-Dafydd has previously worked as the maternity cover for the Artistic Administrator for English Touring Opera and the Head of Artistic Management for Welsh National Opera.
-Dafydd continues to work with Guildhall School of Music and Drama as a visiting tutor, and will present a set of opera scenes with Post-Graduate students in January.
+Dafydd studied Acting at the Oxford School of Drama and Theatre & Performance at Aberystwyth University.
+He has previously worked as the maternity cover for the Artistic Administrator for English Touring Opera and the Head of Artistic Management for Welsh National Opera.
+Dafydd continues to work with Guildhall School of Music and Drama as a visiting tutor.

 Judith is currently completing a PhD in Musicology at Queen’s University Belfast, where she is funded by the AHRC.
 She has previously worked in dramaturgy at Deutsche Oper Berlin, Staatsoper Hannover and for the Bavarian Radio Symphony Orchestra.
 She has published articles and chapters on humour in operetta film and early German musical theatre among others.
 At Queen’s, she has taught on French baroque opera and Music and Politics.